Canadian Pacific Royal Hudson

-The Royal Hudsons are a series of semi-streamlined "Hudson" type steam locomotives formerly owned and operated by the Canadian Pacific Railway (CPR) and built by Montreal Locomotive Works (MLW).
-The engines were built in 1937.
-In 1939, King George VI allowed the CPR to use the term after Royal Hudson number 2850 transported the royal train across Canada with no need of replacement.
+The Canadian Pacific Railway H1c, d, and e "Royal Hudson" class locomotives were a class of 45 semi-streamlined "Hudson" type steam locomotives formerly owned and operated by the Canadian Pacific Railway (CPR) and built by Montreal Locomotive Works (MLW).
+The engines were built between 1937 and 1940.
+In 1939, King George VI allowed the CPR to use the term after No. 2850 transported the royal train across Canada with no need of replacement.
 These locomotives were in service between 1937 and 1960.
 Four of them have been preserved.
 No. 2839 was used to power excursions for the Southern Railway Steam Program between 1979 and 1980.
 No. 2860 was used for excursion service in British Columbia between 1974 and 1999, then again between 2006 and 2010.